domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Synthesizes: 1.)
 Subject and object, 2.)
 Matter and spirit, and 3.)
 Divine and human.

+Reality is Mind; the universe is Spirit objectified.

+Reality becomes itself retroactively through its symbolic registration (e.g., into language, social story-telling, the stories we call "history").

+## Nicholas Fearn, Philosopher

+Analogy between quantum physics and computer game.
+Once you get to quantum level, everything becomes a probabilistic blur, just like in a computer game when you get to the edge a game (e.g., edge of forest or a room that is not really part of the game and the software developer blurs it out with random functions).

 ## Immanuel Kant, Philosopher

 How can we explain what we know except through the senses?